Frequently Asked Questions

 Hearings

-The Inquiry held its first preliminary hearing for Module 1, on 4 October 2022, evidential public hearings for this Module will begin in May 2023.
+The Inquiry held its first preliminary hearing for Module 1, on 4 October 2022, since then many preliminary and evidential public hearings have taken place and are currently ongoing.

-Both preliminary and public hearings will continue to be held for other Modules throughout 2023.
-Precise dates and times for upcoming hearings and preliminary hearings can be found on the Inquiry’s home page.
+Both preliminary and public hearings will continue to be held until the conclusion of the inquiry.
+Precise dates and times for upcoming hearings and preliminary hearings can be found on the Inquiry’s hearings page.

 What is the difference between preliminary and public hearings?